IBRAHAM0/Mini-Projects_Many-Tasks__Python/2. Exploring NYC Public School Test Result Scores/README.md

-##Exploring NYC Public School Test Result Scores

-**Use data manipulation and summary statistics to analyze test scores across New York City's public schools!**

-#Project Description:

-	- Every year, school test results impact the college admissions fate of millions of students.

-	- In this project, you will use standardized test performance data from NYC's public schools to identify the schools with top math results, look at how performance varies by borough, and find the city's top ten performing schools!

-#Tasks:
+# NYC Public Schools SAT Performance Analysis

+## Project Overview
+This data analysis project utilizes standardized test performance data from New York City's public schools.
+The goal is to analyze and uncover insights regarding math performance, overall SAT scores, and variations across boroughs, helping stakeholders understand school performance patterns.

+## Objectives
-**1. Which NYC schools have the best math results?**
+- Identify NYC public schools with the highest math scores.
-- The best math results are at least 80% of the *maximum possible score of 800* for math.
-- Save your results in a pandas DataFrame called best_math_schools, including "school_name" and "average_math" columns, sorted by "average_math" in descending order.

-**2. What are the top 10 performing schools based on the combined SAT scores?**
+- Determine the top 10 performing schools based on combined SAT scores (Math, Reading, and Writing).
-- Save your results as a pandas DataFrame called top_10_schools containing the "school_name" and a new column named "total_SAT", with results ordered by "total_SAT" in descending order ("total_SAT" being the sum of math, reading, and writing scores).

-**3. Which single borough has the largest standard deviation in the combined SAT score?**
+- Identify which NYC borough exhibits the greatest variability in SAT scores.

+## Tools & Techniques
+- **Python Programming:** For data manipulation and analysis.
+- **Pandas & NumPy Libraries:** For data cleaning, statistical calculations, and sorting.

+## Analysis Steps
+1. **Data Import and Initial Exploration:**
-- Save your results as a pandas DataFrame called largest_std_dev.
+   - Loaded SAT performance data into a pandas DataFrame.

-- The DataFrame should contain one row, with:
+   - Previewed the dataset to understand structure and key features.

+2. **Top Math Schools:**
+   - Filtered schools achieving at least 80% of the maximum math SAT score (640 points).
+   - Ranked and identified top schools based on the average math SAT score.

+3. **Top 10 Overall SAT Performance:**
+   - Computed total SAT scores by summing math, reading, and writing scores for each school.
+   - Identified and listed the top 10 schools based on these combined scores.

+4. **Borough-Level Analysis:**
+   - Calculated combined SAT scores for each school.
-	"borough" - the name of the NYC borough with the largest standard deviation of "total_SAT".
+   - Determined the borough with the largest standard deviation, indicating variability in SAT performance.

-	"num_schools" - the number of schools in the borough.
-	"average_SAT" - the mean of "total_SAT".
-	"std_SAT" - the standard deviation of "total_SAT".
-	Round all numeric values to two decimal places.
+## Insights
+- **Best Math Schools:** Identified NYC public schools with notably high math performance (average scores ≥640).
+- **Top 10 Overall Schools:** Listed the highest-ranking schools based on total SAT scores, reflecting overall academic excellence.
+- **Borough Performance Variability:** Highlighted the borough showing the most significant variability in student SAT scores, indicating uneven performance.

+## Conclusions
+This project provided valuable insights into performance levels across NYC's public schools, highlighting schools excelling in math and overall SAT performance.
+The borough-level analysis offers critical insights for educators and policymakers to address disparities and promote equitable education outcomes.